MarcelMeurer/Project-MySmartScale/README.md

-# Project MySmartScale - Community version
+# Project MySmartScale - Community version - Preview

 This repo provides the community version of "Project MySmartScale".
 The community version manages up to five workers.
 This version is as-it-is without support.
 For a supported version with more then five managed workers contact my employer (sales@sepago.de).